MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 ### Cluster set worker

-The CS-Master interacts with a cluster resource on member clusters called the Cluster Set Worker (CS-Worker).
+The CS-Master interacts with a cluster resource on member clusters called the cluster set worker (CS-Worker).
 CS-Worker responds to requests by the CS-Master, including VM placement and resource inventorying.
 There's one CS-Worker instance per member cluster.

 ### Fault domain